Assessment is a continuous process which is integral to teaching and learning allowing all

 attainment and wider outcomes.

-The school ethos promotes and emphasises the opportunity for all children to
+The academy ethos promotes and emphasises the opportunity for all children to

 succeed if taught and assessed effectively.

 Pupils progress well in lessons, knowing why they have been taught a skill, and what

 A consistent approach is conducted that measures school progress against national

 Pupils and their parents about progress and achievements, and next steps.

 Teachers about gaps in pupils’ knowledge and understanding, or skills that need to

 be addressed through further teaching.